opensearch-project/documentation-website/_search-plugins/search-pipelines/index.md

 ## Retrieving search pipelines

-To retrieve existing search pipeline details, use the Search Pipeline API.
+To retrieve the details of an existing search pipeline, use the Search Pipeline API.

 To view all search pipelines, use the following request: